 That revolutionized their marriage.
 But a year and a half later, they realized they needed to learn what a godly relationship between a husband and a wife ought to be.

-Dolores heard on the radio about a marriage conference conducted by FamilyLife, Campus Crusade for Christ's ministry focused on building godly marriages.
+Dolores heard on the radio about a marriage conference conducted by FamilyLife, Cru's ministry focused on building godly marriages.

 "It was a door-opener for things I didn't even dare to crack," Dolores says.

 She and Al were able to verbalize feelings like never before.
 The one-to-one time during the weekend was particularly important as they discussed and cried their way through different hardships in their relationship.